-430.399 When person must be taken to treatment facility; admission or referral; when jail custody may be used; confidentiality of records.
-(1) Any person who is intoxicated or under the influence of controlled substances in a public place may be taken or sent home or to a treatment facility by the police.
-However, if the person is incapacitated, the health of the person appears to be in immediate danger, or the police have reasonable cause to believe the person is dangerous to self or to any other person, the person shall be taken by the police to an appropriate treatment facility.
-A person shall be deemed incapacitated when in the opinion of the police officer or director of the treatment facility the person is unable to make a rational decision as to acceptance of assist-
+430.399 When person must be taken to treatment facility or sobering facility; admission or referral; when jail custody may be used; confidentiality of records.

+(1) Any person who is intoxicated or under the influence of controlled substances in a public place may be sent home or taken to a sobering facility or to a treatment facility by a police officer.
+If the person is incapacitated, the person shall be taken by the police officer to an appropriate treatment facility or sobering facility.
+If the health of the person appears to be in immediate danger, or the police officer has reasonable cause to believe the person is dangerous to self or to any other person, the person shall be taken by the police officer to an appropriate treatment facility or sobering facility.
+A person shall be deemed incapacitated when in the opinion of the police officer the person is unable to make a rational decision as to acceptance of assistance.

-- (2) The director of the treatment facility shall determine whether a person shall be admitted as a patient, or referred to another treatment facility or denied referral or admission.
+- (2) When a person is taken to a treatment facility, the director of the treatment facility shall determine whether the person shall be admitted as a patient, referred to another treatment facility or a sobering facility or denied referral or admission.
 If the person is incapacitated or the health of the person appears to be in immediate danger, or if the director has reasonable cause to believe the person is dangerous to self or to any other person, the person must be admitted.
-The person shall be discharged within 48 hours unless the person has applied for voluntary admission to the treatment facility. - (3) In the absence of any appropriate treatment facility, an intoxicated person or a person under the influence of controlled substances who would otherwise be taken by the police to a treatment facility may be taken to the city or county jail where the person may be held until no longer intoxicated, under the influence of controlled substances or incapacitated. - (4) An intoxicated person or person under the influence of controlled substances, when taken into custody by the police for a criminal offense, shall immediately be taken to the nearest appropriate treatment facility when the condition of the person requires emergency medical treatment. - (5) The records of a patient at a treatment facility may not be revealed to any person other than the director and staff of the treatment facility without the consent of the patient.
-A patient's request that no disclosure be made of admission to a treatment facility shall be honored unless the patient is incapacitated or disclosure of admission is required by ORS 430.397.
-[Formerly 426.460; 2011 c.673 §30]
+The person shall be discharged within 48 hours unless the person has applied for voluntary admission to the treatment facility. - (3) When a person is taken to a sobering facility, the staff of the sobering facility shall, consistent with the facility's comprehensive written policies and procedures, determine whether or not the person shall be admitted into the sobering facility.
+A person who is admitted shall be discharged from the sobering facility within 24 hours. - (4) In the absence of any appropriate treatment facility or sobering facility, or if a sobering facility determines that a person should not be admitted to the sobering facility, an intoxicated person or a person under the influence of controlled substances who would otherwise be taken by the police officer to a treatment facility or sobering facility may be taken to the city or county jail where the person may be held until no longer intoxicated, under the influence of controlled substances or incapacitated. - (5) An intoxicated person or person under the influence of controlled substances, when taken into custody by the police officer for a criminal offense, shall immediately be taken to the nearest appropriate treatment facility when the condition of the person requires emergency medical treatment. - (6) The records of a person at a treatment facility or sobering facility may not, without the person's consent, be revealed to any person other than the director and staff of the treatment facility or sobering facility.
+A person's request that no disclosure be made of admission to a treatment facility or sobering facility shall be honored unless the person is incapacitated or disclosure of admission is required by ORS 430.397.
+[Formerly 426.460; 2011 c.673 §30; 2015 c.730 §3]

-430.400 [Formerly 475.295; repealed by 1995 c.440 §41]
+430.400 [Formerly 475.295; repealed by 1995 c.440 [41]